 There are several global settings that you may want to adjust before using the RAM Disk:

 Launch Automatically with Windows: if enabled, the RAM Disk application will start automatically.
+This is only necessary for mounting logon-time disks and displaying the notification area icon.
+The RAM disk driver will mount boot-time disks regardless of this setting.

 Allow non-privileged users to modify settings: if enabled, users that do not have administrative privileges will be able to control the application and change its settings.
 In a corporate environment this may be turned off at the network administrator’s discretion.